Swedish Cucumber Salad with Dill and Parsley

 Print This Post Print This Post Swedish Cucumber Salad is clean, fresh, sweet and sour, sharpened with dill and parsley, a perfect foil for lots of main dishes, and a wonderful way to use summer's bounty of cukes.

-So today’s recipe came to my attention from Carol1229 at the Taste of Home bulletin board.
+So today’s recipe came to my attention from Carol1229 at the Taste of Home bulletin board (which has been discontinued much to our regret).
 I’ve never seen her – don’t even know in what state she lives — but I feel a kinship because we both seriously love the fresh, clean taste of cucumbers.
 She got the recipe from her neighbor years ago, and over time, it has become one of her favorite salads.
 I’ve eaten this salad many times at picnics and potlucks, and of course lots of home cooks have made a version of it without even following a recipe.
 Perhaps this salad is in your repertoire?

 Carol grows her own cucumbers and parsley, so all she had to do was go harvest, and she was halfway done.
 I’m a little jealous because I don’t have cukes growing this year, so I feared my market cukes weren’t going to be as sweet and tender as her homegrown specimens.
 I shouldn’t have worried.
 This salad can take whatever cuke you throw at it!
 I’ve halved her recipe and slightly adjusted a few ingredient amounts.